felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample05/README.md

 <strong>HINT:</strong> You will require a new Data Transformer `data:transformers`

-The following code snippet illustrates how the data transformer looks like:
+The following code snippet illustrates how the data transformer will look like:
 ```shell
 [
   ...otherDataTransformers,